wongkhoon/Udacity/Introduction to Python Programming/README.md

 - Instructor: Ms Juno Lee

-It is a fantastic Python course that is offered for free and taught by Ms. Juno Lee, whom I personally consider to be an excellent instructor in explaining the language.
+It is an excellent Python course, taught by Ms. Juno Lee, whom I personally find to be a great instructor in explaining the language.
+This course is also where I first learned Python programming, and it is available to learners for free.